CoherentLabs/StarterGuide/guide/content/chapters/chapter-8/index.md

 {{< img src="chapter-8_6.png" alt="chapter-8_6" caption="<em>We have two beers, nice!</em>" class="border-0" >}}

 While this works, it’s not an ideal solution for when we have large codebases or models, as it will make our code harder to read and increase the chance of making mistakes.
-This is why Gameface allows the use of something called an [Observable model (*Under Observable Model*)](https://coherent-labs.com/Documentation/cpp-gameface/d1/ddb/data_binding.html).
+This is why Gameface allows the use of something called an [Observable model](https://docs.coherent-labs.com/cpp-gameface/integration/optional_features/htmldatabinding_native/#observable-models).

 An `Observable model` is a smart object which will automatically push itself for update when some of its properties are changed.
 This is especially useful in situations where we need to keep an active state (as is our case in the inventory active item).